seanwo/ebay.automation/README.md

 ## 🔧 Notes

 - All `sku` values are prefixed as `DIECAST-<product_id>`
-- Listings ended via Trading API will retain their listing ID but show as `status: UNPUBLISHED` in the Sell API
 - Deletion is blocked if the listing is still active; always end it first
 - All commands support both sandbox and production environments via `ebay_config.py`